prometheus/client_java/README.md

 }
 ```

-To create metrics with labels include `labelNames()` when building the metric.
-The `label()` method looks up or creates
+To create timeseries with labels, include `labelNames()` with the builder.
+The `labels()` method looks up or creates
-the corresponding labelled metric.
-You might also consider storing the labelled metric as an instance variable if it is
+the corresponding labelled timeseries.
+You might also consider storing the labelled timeseries as an instance variable if it is
 appropriate for performance, it is thread safe and can be used multiple times.

 ```java